revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-9. How will you convert integer value (18) to float value?
+9.How will you convert integer value (18) to float value?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)